Probst1nator/Studium/README.md

 ## Multi-Device Setup

-If you store this folder in a cloud sync service (OneDrive, Dropbox, Google Drive, etc.), the state and downloaded files can sync across devices automatically.
+If you store this folder in a cloud sync service (Syncthing, OneDrive, Dropbox, Google Drive, etc.), the state and downloaded files can sync across devices automatically.

 ### On Each Device: